ni/nimi-python/docs/nidcpower/attributes.rst

 .. py:attribute:: power_source

     Specifies the power source to use.
 NI-DCPower switches the power source used by the  device to the specified value.
-    Default Value: NIDCPOWER_VAL_AUTOMATIC
+    Default Value: :py:data:`~nidcpower.PowerSource.AUTOMATIC`
-    is set to NIDCPOWER_VAL_AUTOMATIC.
-However, if the session is in the Committed or Uncommitted state  when you set this attribute, the power source selection only occurs after you call the  niDCPower_Initiate function.
+    is set to :py:data:`~nidcpower.PowerSource.AUTOMATIC`.
+However, if the session is in the Committed or Uncommitted state  when you set this attribute, the power source selection only occurs after you call the  :py:meth:`nidcpower.Session._initiate` function.